Popmotion/popmotion/packages/popmotion-pose/docs/api/react/posegroup.md

 `preEnterPose: string = 'exit'`

 The name of the pose to set before a component enters.
 This can be used to configure where a components animates in **from**.

+### flipMove

+`flipMove: boolean = true`

+When an element exits, Pose takes it out of the layout and applies `position: absolute` so it can detect the new position of surrounding elements and animate via FLIP.

+While it attempts to figure out the correct matching `transform-origin` there are times when this fails.
+Setting `flipMove={false}` will prevent these issues.